sanzoghenzo/markdownr/README.md

 ## Features

-- Downloads the web page specified in the URL input field and converts it to Markdown
+- Downloads the web page specified in the URL input field, cleans it up with (like readability does) and converts it to Markdown
 - Share the markdown to other apps with standard share intent
 - The URL can be also be shared from another app (for example the web browser);
   markdownr will automatically convert it and show the share intent.